python/devguide/developer-workflow/extension-modules.rst

 Adding an extension module to CPython
 =====================================

-Assume that the standard library contains a pure Python module :mod:`foo` together with the following :func:`!foo.greet` function:
+Assume that the standard library contains a pure Python module :mod:`!foo` together with the following :func:`!foo.greet` function:

 .. code-block:: python